- Visitors and Volunteers

 - Bomb Threat / False Alarm – Student delivers a message of possible explosive material being on campus, near campus, and/or pending explosion.

-- Combustibles – Student is in possession of substances / objects readily capable of causing bodily harm and / or property damage (matches, lighters, firecrackers, gasoline, lighter fluid). (real or look alike)
+- Combustibles – Student is in possession of substances / objects readily capable of causing bodily harm and / or property damage (matches, lighters, firecrackers, gasoline, and lighter fluid). (real or look alike)

 - Defiance / Disrespect / Subordinate / Non-Compliance – Refusal to follow directions, talking back and/or socially rude interaction.